407th Army Field Support Brigade

-The 407th Army Field Support Brigade (407th AFSB) is a support brigade of the United States Army.
+The 407th Army Field Support Brigade (AFSB) is a support brigade of the United States Army.
 The Brigade was originally activated at Ft.
-Carson, Colorado in March 2005.
-The unit moved to Ft.
-Hood (now Cavazos), Texas in October 2007.
+Carson, Colorado in March 2005 as Army Field Support Brigade CONUS-West (AFSB-CW).
+The unit moved to Fort Hood, Texas in October 2007.
 The Brigade provided support after hurricanes Katrina and Rita, as well as the 2010 Haiti earthquake.